penghuitao/PenghuiTao/resume.md

 <br>

 ### OVERVIEW
 I am an M.A. student in the School of Journalism and Communication at Chongqing University, where my research focuses on the emotional and cognitive processes that individuals undergo when confronted with climate change risks.
-Specifically, I investigate **transilience**, **efficacy beliefs**, and **climate change anxiety**, with the goal of fostering psychological resilience and promoting human well-being in response to climate change.
+Specifically, I investigate **transilience**, **efficacy beliefs**, and **climate change anxiety**, with the goal of mitigating the negative impacts, fostering psychological resilience, and promoting human well-being in response to climate change.

 ### EDUCATION